nickheal/react-use-poll/README.md

 ## Installation

-Add to your project using `npm i -D react-use-poll`
+Add to your project using `npm i -S react-use-poll`

 ## How to use